JoerivanEngelen/iMOD-Documentation/docs/viewer_install.rst

 viewer.
 It is also possible to install the QGIS plugin using the QGIS plugin repository.
 This installation is without the 3D viewer.

-The different ways to install the QGIS plugin are described under sections :ref:`Deltares_setup`, :ref:`plugin_repository`, and :ref:`manual_install`.
+The different ways to install the QGIS plugin are described in :numref:`Deltares_setup`, :numref:`plugin_repository`, and :numref:`manual_install`.
 Each of these, however, require the user to install QGIS.
-To install the QGIS plugin, we recommend running the iMOD Viewer installer (section:
-:ref:`Deltares_setup`), which will both install the iMOD 3D viewer, as well as the iMOD QGIS plugin.
+To install the QGIS plugin, we recommend running the iMOD Viewer installer (:numref:`Deltares_setup`), which will both install the iMOD 3D viewer, as well as the iMOD QGIS plugin.

 .. _install_QGIS: